Antisemitism in Pakistan: Sociopolitical impact

 India–Pakistan relations have been extremely poor since the Partition of India in 1947, largely owing to the Kashmir dispute over which both countries have fought multiple wars; the Indian government's establishment of full diplomatic relations with Israel in 1992 led to a greater spike in expressions of antisemitism in both Pakistani media as well as within Pakistani Muslim social circles.
 India–Israel relations have led to the common referral to India as a "Zionist Threat" within Pakistani society.
 Pakistan refused to establish diplomatic relations with Israel following the latter's independence in 1948, and in line with its pro-Palestinian policies in regard to the Arab–Israeli conflict, does not recognize Israel as a legitimate state.

 In counter-insurgency operations during the War in North-West Pakistan, the Pakistani military has reportedly flown and dropped leaflets containing antisemitic and anti-Hindu rhetoric over the turbulent tribal region of Waziristan, which warned tribesmen to "beware of foreigners and their local supporters who had allied themselves with the Yahood Aur Hanood (lit.
 'Jews and Hindus')".
 Locals who read the leaflets were allegedly questioning the use of these terms by Pakistani forces to describe the Tehrik-i-Taliban, an Islamist terrorist organization that operates against the Pakistani state in the region.

 Pakistan-based militant groups

 Lashkar-e-Taiba, a Pakistan-based Islamic terrorist group, has also expressed antisemitic views.
 The organization declares the Jewish people to be "Enemies of Islam" and designates Israel as an "Enemy of Pakistan".

 The Hasidic Jewish religious movement Chabad Lubavich had a religious centre in Mumbai that was hit by Pakistani Lashkar-e-Taiba militants during the 2008 Mumbai attacks in India.
 The sole surviving perpetrator of the attack, Ajmal Kasab, was eventually captured by Indian security forces.
 Antisemitic views were evident from the testimonies of Kasab following his arrest and trial.

-Anti-Jewish conspiracies
+Conspiracy theories

 A far-right Pakistani conspiracy theorist and commentator, Zaid Hamid, claimed that Indian Jews were responsible for the 2008 Mumbai attacks; such allegations are widespread and echo traditional antisemitic theories circulated in the Muslim world.